JasonBoy/koa-web-kit/README.md

 #### Environment Variables

-All the variables in config.json can be set with Environment Variables, which have higher priority than `app-config.js`. e.g:
+All the variables in `app-config.js` can be set with Environment Variables(except for `API_ENDPOINTS` for now, since it has nested json structure), which have higher priority than `app-config.js`. e.g:
 `> NODE_ENV=production npm start`
 or